-The majority of NCAA College Football airs on ESPN, ESPN2, ESPN3, ESPNU, FS1, FS2, FOX, NBC, ABC, CBS Sports Network, BTN, Pac-12 Network, ACC Network, and SEC Network.
-Those networks are offered through various online streaming services.
+The vast majority of NCAA College Football airs on ESPN, ESPN2, ESPN3, ESPNU, FS1, FS2, FOX, NBC, ABC, CBS Sports Network, BTN, Pac-12 Network, ACC Network, and SEC Network.
+Those networks are offered on various online streaming services.

 In this article, provide a way to watch all of those major NCAA networks and some lesser known networks airing NCAA football.

 Best Way to Watch NCAA Football Online

 I find the best and most affordable way to watch college football in 2018 is Hulu Live TV.
 Not only does Hulu Live TV provide access to ESPN, ESPN2, ESPNEWS, ESPN-U, FS1, FS2, SEC Network, BTN, and CBS Sports, but also offer local broadcast channels in most TV markets.